MakaChikava/travel_frontend/README.md

 # CliMate Change

 This web app is a tool for travelers designed to help with the packing process when planning a trip.
-This app allows you to select a city, view the current weather there and provides a CRUD (Create, Read, Update, Delete) packing list.
+This app allows you to select a city, view the current weather there and provides a CRUD packing list.
 When using the search weather feature, the app will provide numerical as well as text information about the weather and will display a suggested packing list.

 ---